sjednac/aws-ssh-sync/README.md

 ## Usage

-To get the full list of options:
+To get a full list of options:
 ```bash
 aws_ssh_sync --help
 ```